-Checking out the Art and Architecture in Chicago has been in my travel wishlist for quite sometime.
-Now that Sneha (can’t call her teen anymore! the girl just turned 20 this month) has taken a keen interest in creative studies – while pursing a major in Genetics at the University!
+Checking out the Art and Architecture in Chicago has been in my travel wishlist for quite some time.
+Now that Sneha (can’t call her teen anymore! the girl just turned 20 this month) has taken a keen interest in creative studies – while pursuing a major in Genetics at the University!
 I figured why not plan a little mother daughter trip to Chicago to check out the Art Institute of Chicago, some cool murals and explore the magnificent Windy City that has long been the laboratory for art and architectural innovation.
 So we booked our trip and planned for a stay in a downtown Chicago Hotel at The Blackstone.

 What is in this Post

 Checking in to The Blackstone

 We stayed at The Blackstone, known as the “Hotel of Presidents”.
 It has been the most prestigious spot in Chicago for a long time.
 Located on Michigan Avenue in the South Loop, the hotel has hosted a dozen U.S. Presidents and many celebrities like Marilyn Monroe and socialites like The Rockefellers, and Vanderbilts.
 The 21-story neo-Classical Beaux-Arts style building has undergone a major renovation and restoration recently and now equipped with a health club, a business center, a restaurant serving authentic Catalan cuisine at Mercat a la Planxa, an Art Hall featuring the hotel’s rotating exhibits of contemporary work and a street-level cafe.
 The historic hotel is now managed by Marriott’s Hotels Autograph division.